Dwight Howard Rumors: Wizards Targeting Center After Nets Buyout

 The trade can become official when the moratorium ends at 12:01 a.m.
 ET Friday.

-The Wizards only have the $5.3 million taxpayer mid-level exception and veteran minimum contracts left to offer free agents because they've exceeded the NBA's luxury-tax threshold.
+The Athletic's Jared Weiss reported Howard has already agreed to terms on a buyout with the Nets and intends to sign a deal with the Wizards for the $5.3 million taxpayer mid-level exception.

-If Howard goes to the nation's capital, he'll suit up for his fourth team in as many seasons following runs with the Houston Rockets, Atlanta Hawks and Hornets that were overshadowed by his enigmatic personality.
+Once Howard arrives in the nation's capital, he'll suit up for his fourth team in as many seasons following runs with the Houston Rockets, Atlanta Hawks and Hornets that were overshadowed by his enigmatic personality.

 "The locker room hated Dwight Howard," former NBA center Brendan Haywood said on SiriusXM NBA Radio (h/t Slam's Marcel Mutoni).
 "I'm not sure if Charlotte is rebuilding or if they're just trying to get Dwight Howard out of there, but it was clear the locker room did not like Dwight Howard."